backdrop-contrib/taxonomy_set_lineage/README.txt

 Taxonomy set Lineage

-This is a small module that allows users to tag a hierarchical taxonomy as requiring each parent term of a selected term to be automatically selected.
+This is a simple module that can automatically select parent terms in a taxonomy.

 For instance, imagine a "Geography" taxonomy having all continents, countries and cities in a tree structure.
 Users are then asked to tag a piece of content